The 11th Annual Undergraduate Conference is April 29, 2015.

 Simmons undergrads, participate in the 2015 Conference!
 This is a great opportunity to show off the hard work you've done, practice your professional skills, network, and enhance your résumé!

 Not sure what goes on at the Undergraduate Conference?
 Check last year's project titles and participants.
-Also check out the slideshow of pictures from last year's conference.

 Important things to know: